-For the third week in a row, we are providing an update on the status of proposed CCPA-like privacy legislation.
-Before we get to our update, we wanted to provide three reminders.
+Below is our ninth weekly update on the status of proposed CCPA-like privacy legislation.
+Before we get to our update, we wanted to provide two reminders.

-To date, state lawmakers have introduced bills in 20 states.
-Connecticut, Florida, Illinois, Minnesota, New York, Massachusetts, and Washington are considering multiple bills.
-One state (Virginia) has passed legislation whereas the bills in three states (North Dakota, Mississippi, and Utah) have failed.
+To date, state lawmakers have introduced bills in 26 states.
+Multiple bills were introduced in Alaska, Connecticut, Florida, Illinois, Minnesota, New York, Massachusetts, and Washington.
+One state (Virginia) has passed legislation whereas the bills in nine states (Arizona, Kentucky, Maryland, Mississippi, North Dakota, Oklahoma, Utah, Washington, and West Virginia) have failed.

 The below analysis divides the bills into four categories: (1) passed bills, (2) active bills, (3) introduced bills, and (4) dead bills.

 Passed bills are those that have become law (i.e., Virginia).
 Active bills are those that have seen some movement, such as a committee hearing or vote.
 Introduced bills are those that have been introduced in a state legislature but have yet to see any movement (other than, for example, being referred to a committee).
 Dead bills are (as you might have guessed) bills that have failed.

 For links to all of these bills please see our 2021 State Privacy Law Tracker.

 On March 2, 2021, Virginia became the second state – after California – to enact state consumer data privacy legislation.
 You can find our coverage of the Virginia bill here, and you can find the text of the new law here.
 We also hosted a webinar on the law on March 11.
 You can access the recording here.

 As discussed, the Florida House of Representatives passed HB 969 by a 118 to 1 vote.
 It is unclear if the Florida Senate will take any action on its companion bill before the legislature closes on April 30.